2 Age of Exploration

 Dutch East India Co.
 Bond, 1622

 Their goal was not to promote free trade in the modern sense of the word, but rather to establish monopolies in foreign lands where the mother country would extract raw wealth while the colony could also serve as a market for finished products coming from home.
 Navies tried to keep other countries from cutting in on the trade.
 This economic system was known as mercantilism, often defined as maximizing exports and minimizing imports.
 Mercantilists saw trade as a zero-sum game, with no overall economic growth but rather players competing for a finite piece of the pie.
+It’s a concept that’s come in and out of favor over the centuries and is making a comeback recently after being mostly dormant since World War II (more among politicians than economists).

 Amsterdam Beurs (Stock Exchange), Engraving by Hendrik de Keyser, 1612